As a tax professional, you are well aware that every one of your business clients has two main goals at tax time:

 They’re counting on you for help.
 Most of them are unable to do this on their own, so your guidance is priceless.

 This is especially true for small businesses—and most vulnerable to RED FLAGS are home-based businesses.
 Knowing how to advise your clients about what to deduct when filing taxes is essential.

-The most important advice you can give your clients is to avoid comingling funds by keeping business and personal expenditures separate.
+The most important advice you can give your clients is to avoid commingling funds by keeping business and personal expenditures separate.
 The best way to do that is to have separate accounts—and the sooner the better.
-As soon as your clients start talking about starting a business, be sure they know that separate accounts from the start will reduce complication at tax time.
+As soon as your clients start talking about starting a business, be sure they know that separate accounts from the start will reduce complications at tax time.

 One of the most common misconceptions of home-based business owners is that they are allowed to deduct their personal household expenses as business expenses.

 Business owners must be made aware of IRS guidelines if they plan to use their homes to conduct business.
 For example, if they use a spare room as an office or workroom, they may take a home office deduction for that extra room.